JuanKaunitz/Pokemons-Project/README.md

 In this aplication you will be able to see and search diferent Pokemon using de external API [pokeapi](https://pokeapi.co/) From ther you can:

--Search for pokemons
+- Search for pokemons
--Filter and order them
+- Filter and order them
--Create new pokemons
+- Create new pokemons

 ### Endpoints/Flags used: